Wednesday, August 20, 2008

 Wal Bass Pickups

-All Wal pickups were handmade in Pete's shop.
+All Wal pickups are handmade in the Wal shop.
 The current "Custom" instruments include bridge and neck humbucking-style soapbar pickups.
 However, inside each pickup casing there are actually two individual pickups per string, each with magnet, wound bobbin and adjustable pole piece.
 Apparently the bobbins are wound in an opposite direction so that each pair creates the "humbucking" effect.

 As there are two pickup casings, there are four individual pickups for each string (4,5 or 6) on Wal Custom bass models.
 Extremely precise adjustments can be made to the balance and tonal output of each string.
 The combination of the Wal pickups and Wal preamp provides the lowest possible noise and intermodulation distortion levels with the highest possible dynamic range and optimal signal headroom.